Report: Strack, Van Til Families To Reclaim Chain

 Central Grocers had entered into an asset purchase agreement with Jewel-Osco, a subsidiary of Albertsons Cos. in a court-supervised sale process for 19 Strack & Van Til stores and for certain other assets.
 Jewel-Osco’s offer totaled $100 million.

-The U.S. Bankruptcy Court Northern District of Illinois will have to approve the sale of the 20 Strack & Van Til stores to the Indiana Grocery Group at a hearing next Tuesday, according to The Times.
+The U.S. Bankruptcy Court Northern District of Illinois will have to approve the sale of the 20 stores to the Indiana Grocery Group at a hearing next Tuesday, according to The Times.